-The Malta Community Chest Fund is a charitable foundation, regulated by the civil code and chaired by The President of Malta.
-The President’s spouse is the Deputy Chairperson.
+The Malta Community Chest Fund is a charitable foundation, regulated by the civil code, under the auspices of The President of Malta.
 The aim of the institution is to help philanthropic institutions and more importantly, the individuals with different needs.
 The Fund does not receive any funds from the Government.
 However, throughout the year, various activities such as balls and concerts are organised by the Fund and also by the Office of The President to raise funds.
 The Malta Community Chest Fund also relies on the generosity of corporate companies and the general public for the collection of money.

 On the 22nd April 2015, the Malta Community Chest Fund became a foundation.
 This was one of the main wishes of Her Excellency Marie-Louise Coleiro Preca, with one of the main aims being that the operations of the Malta Community Chest Fund will gain more visibility whilst being highly scrutinised.
 More information about the structure of the Foundation can be found in the About Us Section below.

 The setting up of the Malta Community Chest Fund dates back to the Governing era of Sir Robert Laycock who began organising the Ball of the August Moon in order to raise funds towards the Malta Playing Fields Association.
 The ball was organised for the first time around 1958 and this event became an integral part of the yearly calendar even under the governorship of Sir Guy Grantham and Governor Sir Maurice Dorman.

 Under the Governance of Sir Maurice Dorman, various philanthropic institutions were against the fact that the funds were always devolved to the Malta Playing Fields Association.
 Consequently, Sir Maurice Dorman, decided to create a ‘charity chest’ from which funds various institutions could benefit.
 Thus the funds raised from The Ball of the August Moon started being channelled towards this ‘charity chest’.